eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/50_create-dev-accounts.md

      available:          unlimited
      limit:              unlimited
 ```
 Notice that actually `alice` has both `owner` and `active` public keys.
-EOSIO has a unique authorization structure that has added security for your account.
+Antelope has a unique authorization structure that has added security for your account.
 You can minimize the exposure of your account by keeping the owner key stored in a [cold wallet](https://developers.eos.io/welcome/v2.2/faq/index/#what-is-a-cold-wallet), while using the key associated with your `active` permission.
 This way, if your `active` key were ever compromised, you could regain control over your account with your `owner` key.

 In terms of authorization, if you have a `owner` permission you can change the private key of `active` permission.
 But you cannot do so the other way around.